 Conclusion to Why Health Care is Not a Right

-Americans think of far too many things as “rights.”
-We’ve been conditioned to do so by the government, which wants to keep us dependent on it for most everything.
+Americans think of far too many things as “rights,” which is why I have to write about the fact that health care is not a right, which I think should be quite obvious.
+We’ve been conditioned to do so by the government, which wants to keep us dependent on it for almost everything.

 We need to eradicate that mentality and demand no new entitlements.
 Government spending and our dependence on it is the road to serfdom that Bernie wants to lead us down and he’s trying to bribe us to get us to go along with it.